 D. Television Interview with Steve Paikin on TVO’s The Agenda.
 This is the first of two interviews on Cold Fire that were taped on February 18, 2016.

 E. Television interview with Steve Paikin focussing on Canada and the Cuban Missile Crisis

 Published in 2013, Blood and Daring: How Canada Fought the American Civil War and Forged a Nation was a national bestseller and listed as one of Amazon’s and the Globe and Mail’s Best Books of 2013.
 In 2014 it was published in paperback and in French translation with the title, Voisins et Ennemis, and was shortlisted for a Governor General’s award.

 Here is a television interview regarding Blood and Daring that I enjoyed with Steve Paiken:

 R. B. Bennett was one of Canada’s most controversial prime ministers, but there had never been a major biography addressing the man, his times, and his transformational leadership.
 That changed in 2010 with the publication of my Bennett: The Rebel Who Challenged and Changed a Nation.
 The book earned critical praise and in 2012 was published in paperback by GooseLand Editions.

-Here is an interview conducted by Steve Paiken regarding Bennett: (odd, my hair looks darker all those years ago…must be the lighting.)
+Here is an interview conducted by Steve Paiken regarding Bennett: (odd, my hair looks darker back in 2010…must be the lighting.)

 11. POLITICAL GADFLY